PDLT-University-of-York/test-split-site/docs/ultra/test.md

         Further questions are not visible on this screen, scroll to reveal.

-### Upload questions from a file
+???
+Abstract "Upload questions from a file"

     Draft questions in a spreadsheet and **upload them in .tsv format** to your Test.
 This is helpful to import lots of questions quickly.

     To use optional question settings (eg. partial credit), first upload your file and then manually update each question.

-??? question "How to upload questions from a file"

-    Prepare the file
+    **Prepare the file**

     1. Make a copy of the [Ultra tsv template for Tests Google Sheet](https://docs.google.com/spreadsheets/d/17G_QC4bgFbiLmgIFyIl-jOfLbLLFr8yAxCMF3flwGoM/copy)
     2. Enter your questions by editing the *BB test* tab (contains examples of the formatting required for each question type).
     </br>![Multiple choice question in the .tsv format](images/test-upload-tsv-example.png)
     3. Download the questions in .tsv format: File > Download > Tab-separated values (.tsv)

-    Upload the file
+    **Upload the file**

     1. Return to the Test and click the **plus + icon**.
     2. Select **Upload questions from file**.